DivyJain23/movie-lobby/README.md

 1. Postman Collection: Documentation for APIs is available via a Postman collection.
 You can find the collection in the /dump folder.
 2. ESLint Integration: The project includes ESLint for consistent code styling and error detection.
 Run npm run lint to check for linting issues.
 3. Caching with Redis: Redis has been integrated for caching.
 Ensure Redis is properly configured by setting the relevant environment variables in the .env file.
+4. Test Cases: Test cases using Mocha and Chai have been added to verify the functionality of the API.
+The tests cover various scenarios, including get, movie search, creation, update, and deletion.

 ### Additional Commands:
 1. Run the project in development mode: `$ npm run dev`